 I mean he’s had a few good years under his belt.
 It might be time for him to accept his gold watch and retire.
 One way to transition between Kratos and a new protagonist could be to have him heroically and emotionally (I will shed a tear) die in the final battle against Odin.

 Seeing as Morrigan tends to have premonitions about the violent deaths of warriors, she could become aware of Kratos’ inevitable demise but keep it secret from him and Atreus.
 This could also be the reason why she might form a bond with Kratos’ son, realising that he will be on his own without her.

 This would tie in nicely with the ending of the God of War game where an uncovered mural not only reveals Kratos’ wife’s secret but also a dying Kratos lying in what appears to be Atreus’ arms.

 Also, did I mention that the Triskele or Celtic spiral, which consists of three interlocking spirals (or interlocking lives, Atreus, Kratos and Morrigan), essentially represents the movement of life, past, present and future, as in the inevitability of death and moving on?

 In an interview, God of War director Cory Barlog mentioned that he wasn’t against introducing a new protagonist but that it would need to form part of a cohesive narrative – commenting that he was at the “whim of the story” and was willing to go wherever the “story and his vision takes him”.

-Introducing a new protagonist would be another bold move that might just help the franchise grow and evolve further.
-Having a magic wielding, badass female Goddess of War take over from Kratos could actually turn out to be a good thing and help expand on the franchise’s lore in a meaninful way.
+Introducing a woman as the god of war would be another bold move that might just help the franchise grow and evolve further.
+Having a magic-wielding, badass female goddess take over from Kratos could actually turn out to be a good thing and help expand on the franchise’s lore in a meaningful way.